DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 122 In Script
 124 In Skype
 122 In Spotify
-114 In TargetsWeeklyAds
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)
 [Return To Main](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/Mainlog.md)
 ____________________________________
 #
-122 In UserSubmitted
+114 In TargetsWeeklyAds
 ### Checking For Script Whitelist File.
-* Whitelist File removed Tue Mar 19 00:20:18 MDT 2024
+* Whitelist File removed Wed Mar 20 00:20:19 MDT 2024
+116 In UserSubmitted
 ### Pulling Domains From Individual Lists.
 122 In appleappstore
 122 In Backupbitlockerrecoverykey
 122 In dropbox
 115 In BildDE
-115 In electronicarts
+116 In electronicarts
 122 In DirectTV
 122 In github
 122 In Facebook
 124 In googlecontent
+124 In Jackbox
 124 In googlemaps
-124 In Jackbox
-99 In googleplay
 98 In MicrosoftOffice
+100 In googleplay
 99 In MicrosoftWebPages
+122 In Script
-99 In kickstarter
+122 In kickstarter
 122 In netflix
-122 In Script
 124 In Skype
 124 In no-ip
 122 In Spotify
+114 In TargetsWeeklyAds
 122 In plex
-114 In reddit
+115 In reddit
-114 In TargetsWeeklyAds
-116 In sonarr
+116 In UserSubmitted
-120 In UserSubmitted
+122 In sonarr
 122 In appleappstore
 122 In spiceworks
+122 In dropbox
 122 In steam
+122 In electronicarts
-122 In dropbox
+122 In github
-116 In surveymonkey
+122 In surveymonkey
-116 In electronicarts
+124 In googlecontent
 122 In windows-xboxstore
-122 In github
 124 In youtube
-124 In googlecontent
-4141 To Whitelist
 124 In googlemaps
+4305 To Whitelist
+100 In googleplay
 ### Deduplicating Merged List.
-99 In googleplay
+122 In kickstarter
-187 After Deduplicating Merged List.
+188 After Deduplicating Merged List.
-99 In kickstarter
 122 In netflix
 124 In no-ip
 122 In plex
 114 In reddit
-116 In sonarr
+122 In sonarr
-120 In spiceworks
+122 In spiceworks
-122 In steam
+120 In steam
-116 In surveymonkey
+122 In surveymonkey
 122 In windows-xboxstore
 124 In youtube
-1488 To Whitelist
+1402 To Whitelist
 ### Deduplicating Merged List.
-187 After Deduplicating Merged List.
+188 After Deduplicating Merged List.